nickyiliwang/MyFarmGame/README.md

 EventHandler => Settings => MovementAnimationParameterControl

-1. Event handler: creates the delegate and event method, acting as a publisher
+- Event handler: creates the delegate and event method, acting as a proxy for a publisher to use

-2. Settings: makes string into hash for efficiency
+- Settings: makes string into hash for efficiency

-3. MovementAnimationParameterControl: Subscribes to the movement events on enable and set triggers for when each movement is changed, this will then control the animations.
+- MovementAnimationParameterControl: Subscribes to the movement events on enable and set triggers for when each movement is changed, this will then control the animations.

+- PlayerAnimationTest is the real publisher, everything changed on there will be published to the subscribers and trigger animations